Shubhamxshah/spyder/changelogs/Spyder-2.md

 * [Issue 318](../../issues/318) - Create a widget to list all breakpoints
 * [Issue 349](../../issues/349) - Add "Run selection or current block" action to Editor's context menu
 * [Issue 448](../../issues/448) - Editor: disable code-related features inside comments (code completion, auto-indentation, ...)
-* [Issue 466](../../issues/466) - Can't use Spyder to open python scripts (.py files) from the terminal or the file explorer
+* [Issue 466](../../issues/466) - Can't use Spyder to open Python files (.py files) from the terminal or the file explorer
 * [Issue 554](../../issues/554) - Improved debugger integration
 * [Issue 609](../../issues/609) - Debugging: Unsetting a breakpoint in the editor isn't reflected until you restart debugging entirely
 * [Issue 650](../../issues/650) - After deleting a directory set as working directory and changing to a new working directory the script won't run